-Country music was always the genre closest to Arlene’s heart, and heavily influenced by her growing up days, she decided to begin a new chapter in her career by recording her first EP at the beginning of 2018.
+With Country music being the genre closest to Arlene’s heart, and heavily influenced by her growing up days, she decided to begin a new chapter in her career by recording her first EP at the beginning of 2018.

-‘Wildflower’ consisted of five country classic cover songs.
-This CD was created under the guidance of producer Robert Mackay (son of Scottish Country star Ruby Rendall,) and tracks from it featured on the prestigious Hotdisc Top 40 country chart.
+‘Wildflower’ consisted of five Country classic cover songs and was created under the guidance of producer Robbie Mackay (son of Scottish Country Star Ruby Rendall.)
+Some of the tracks from ‘Wildflower’ featured on the prestigious Hotdisc Top 40 Country chart.

 Arlene was thrilled to be invited onto the Ruby Rendall ‘Once Upon a Time’ mini-tour of Scotland and the Scottish Highlands and Islands during the summer of 2018 along with Cat Dangerfield.
 This was another major experience and further stepping stone in her music career.

-The first single to really make an impact was ‘Right Time Right Place’ written by The New Seekers heart-throb Marty Kristian which made No. 2 in the Hotdisc British and Irish charts and No. 9 in the Hotdisc European Top 40.
+The first single to really make an impact on the Hotdisc Country chart was ‘Right Time Right Place’ written by Ex New Seekers heart-throb Marty Kristian.
 People were beginning to sit up and take notice.

-The third single from the Nashville session – another Kristian-penned song called ‘Bring The Curtain Down’ (which became a duet with Marty Kristian after he was keen to be more involved with the record – gave Arlene a hat-trick of Hotdisc British & Irish Number 1s.
+The third single from the Nashville session – another Kristian-penned song called ‘Bring The Curtain Down’ (which became a duet with Marty Kristian after the great legend himself was keen to be more involved with the record – gave Arlene a hat-trick of Hotdisc British/Irish and also European Number 1s.
 It got more airplay than any of her other songs and Arlene found herself on many radio stations as a guest throughout the UK including many BBC stations.

-Now it’s time for the fourth single to be released from the Nashville session.
-It’s an original track written by the hit-songwriting team of Bill DiLuigi, Amber Hayes and Shantell Ogden and it’s called “Trouble With Twang.”
-This fun song shows yet another side to Arlene’s music as well as showcasing again the outstanding quality played by Nashville’s finest musicians who were involved in the session.
-The video shows the guys and girls involved in the studio plus a snapshot of Arlene’s trip to the country music capital of the world, Nashville, Tennessee
+Following this came the fourth single to be released from the Nashville session.
+It was an original track written by the hit-song writing team of Bill DiLuigi, Amber Hayes and Shantell Ogden and was called “Trouble with Twang.”
+This fun song shows yet another side to Arlene’s music as well as showcasing again the outstanding quality played by the Nashville’s musicians who were involved in the session.
+The video shows the guys and girls involved in the studio plus a snapshot of Arlene’s trip to the Country music capital of the world, Nashville, Tennessee.